arplaboratory/ThermalGen/README.md

 In generate_map.py, we provide a script to stitch generated thermal images into a large map using a given satellite map.

-For example, if you want to use the ThermalGen-L/2-concat model to generate satellite 1, 4, and 7 (indexes in datasets_preprocess/STGL/folder_config.yml), refer to configs/generate/sit_l2_concat_2.yml:
+For example, if you want to use the ThermalGen-L/2-concat model to generate satellite 1 (index in datasets_preprocess/STGL/folder_config.yml), refer to configs/generate/sit_l2_concat_2.yml:

 ```
 generate: